Taosheeda/Application-of-AI-and-Machine-learning-in-Robotics-Using-Karel-the-Robot/README.md

 Robots are now created using machine learning training.
 Also, a sizable number of datasets are utilized to train the computer vision model, enabling robotics to distinguish distinct objects and take the appropriate actions.

-In this article, we are going to learn how we can direct Karel to perform certain tasks within its world using some set of commands.
+Insied the source-code attached, contains some set of commands written in python which was used to direct Karel to perform certain tasks within its world.

 ## Introduction.